JonathonDavis/Awesome-Iguanas/README.md

    - Correlates vulnerability patterns across different programming languages and frameworks

 2. **LLM Integration**:
-   - Utilizes Llama to analyze and detect vulnerabilities in code
+   - Utilizes DeepseekR1:8B to analyze and detect vulnerabilities in code
    - Fine-tuned specifically for code analysis and vulnerability detection
    - Implements prompt engineering to optimize model responses for security contexts

 3. **Dynamic Analysis**:
-   - Performs real-time analysis of user-provided code snippets
+   - Performs real-time analysis of CVE vulnerabilities
    - Generates tailored solutions based on the context and programming language
    - Prioritizes fixes for high-risk vulnerabilities according to CVSS scoring

 4. **User Interface**:
-   - Provides an intuitive Vue.js-based web interface for users to upload code and receive feedback
+   - Provides an intuitive Vue.js-based web interface with database analysis features
    - Features a responsive design that works across desktop and mobile devices
-   - Designed to accommodate users of all skill levels, from beginners to advanced programmers

 5. **Feedback Loop**:
    - Incorporates user feedback to improve the accuracy and relevance of the tool's suggestions